Formal Complaint by Voices for Freedom: Stuff Circuit ‘Fire and Fury’ Documentary & Articles in the Same Series

 ABOUT VOICES FOR FREEDOM

-VFF was founded by three Kiwi mothers; passionate women with professional backgrounds in law and education as well as running online communities in the health, wellbeing, and arts arenas.
+VFF was founded by three Kiwi mums; passionate women with professional backgrounds in law and education as well as running online communities in the health, wellbeing, and arts arenas.

 Our audience exceeds 100,000 supporters spread throughout the country with over 40,000 members active and engaged in local community groups.
 Our supporters are diverse in nature and span all ages, ethnicities, socio-economic groups, religious and political beliefs, and abilities.